AlainParadis/designschool/_topics/cook-book-illustration.md

   -
 video:
 downloads:
-description: "This assignment will have students demonstrate their Illustrator skills to create illustrations for their cookbook."
+description: "This assignment will have students demonstrate their Illustrator skills to create illustrations for their cook-book."
 details: |
   This is a test.
 assignment: |